Veterans Honored at Event Held on the Campus of NWHSU

 Following dinner Honorable Gene Winstead, Mayor of the City of Bloomington, provided remarks.
 Vocalist Mrs. Jenn Herron and accompanist Mrs. Kim Zemple performed the military anthems.
 The dinner portion of the evening closed with each veteran receiving a hand-written thank you from students of Oak Grove Middle School.

 The evening concluded with a film produced by Northwestern Health Sciences University’s Dr. Chuck Sawyer, titled Vietnam War Stories.
 The video included interviews and stories from local Vietnam veterans and family.
-Click here to view the video.
+Click here to view the program and video.
 Following the film Katie Carpenter, special projects lead at TPT-Twin Cities PBS, moderated a panel discussion between veterans who served in Vietnam, Iraq and Afghanistan.
 Attendees learned the similarities and differences between their experiences and how all community members can come together to support veterans.
 Dr. Willie James Johnson closed the evening out with a poem titled “The Sun will Rise Tomorrow.”